 C.J.
-Sansom, the author of the Shardlake series, was in Norwich this week-end talking about his latest book in the series 'Tombland' and
+Sansom, the author of the Shardlake series, was in Norwich recently talking about his latest book in the series, 'Tombland' and

 the various research trips he undertook to Norwich while writing the book, including standing on Mousehold Heath where Robert Kett based his rebel’s camp, the author said: “You can stand at Kett’s Heights... on the steepest part of the escarpment next to the one surviving remnant of the chapel Kett used as his head quarters, and on a clear day you’ve got a magnificent view.

 You feel that you can almost reach out and touch the cathedral spire - that was a real highlight for me.”